Solar energy could reduce 6 billion tons of CO2 by 2050

 A solar energy still remains the best energy source in the world in terms of sustainability, according to the DOE (United States Department of Energy), as it emits 98% less CO2 than energy from fossil fuels.

-At the Brazil, solar energy avoided more than 35.6 million tons of CO2 since 2012, according to data from ABSOLAR (Brazilian Photovoltaic Solar Energy Association).
+No Brazil, solar energy avoided more than 35,6 million tons of CO2 since 2012, according to data from ABSOLAR (Brazilian Association of Photovoltaic Solar Energy).
 Recently, the country was considered the eighth world power in solar energy production, ahead of world powers such as Spain, Great Britain, France and South Korea.

 He worked at Correio Popular and Rádio Trianon.
 He has experience in podcast production, radio programs, interviews and reporting.
 Has been following the solar sector since 2020.